-Fronefield Crawford received his B.A. degree in astrophysics in 1994 from Williams College in Williamstown, MA, USA, and his Ph.D. degree in physics in 2000 from the Massachusetts Institute of Technology in Cambridge, MA, USA.
-From 2000 to 2002, he worked for the Lockheed Martin Corporation in the Remote Sensing Systems integration Division.
-From 2002 to 2006, he was a Visiting Assistant Professor at Haverford College in Haverford, PA, USA.
-In 2006, he joined the faculty at Franklin and Marshall College in Lancaster, PA, USA, where he is today.
+Fronefield Crawford received his B.A. in astrophysics in 1994 from Williams College in Williamstown, Massachusetts, and his Ph.D. in physics in 2000 from the Massachusetts Institute of Technology in Cambridge, Massachusetts.
+From 2000 to 2002, he worked for Lockheed Martin Corporation in the Remote Sensing Systems Integration Division.
+From 2002 to 2006, he was a visiting assistant professor at Haverford College in Haverford, Pennsylvania.
+In 2006, he joined the faculty at Franklin and Marshall College in Lancaster, Pennsylvania, where he is today.
 His research interests are mainly in the field of radio pulsars, with an emphasis on surveys and searches for pulsars and on understanding the physical characteristics and observational manifestations of these objects.
 Other research interests include radio transient and burst sources, and time-variable radio phenomena in the universe.